 What are nonprofit financial statements?

-Financial statements for nonprofits are a set of reports that demonstrate how well a nonprofit is doing financially.
-They show how much money the organization has, how it spends its money, and what its assets and liabilities are.
-It includes information about the organization’s income and expenses.
+That is to say, financial statements for nonprofits are a set of reports that demonstrate how well a nonprofit is doing financially.
+Subsequently, it shows how much money the organization has, how it spends its money, and what its assets and liabilities are.
+For instance, it includes information about the organization’s income and expenses.
 Nonprofits prepare financial statements quarterly or annually.
 Therefore, choosing accounting software designed specifically for nonprofits make preparing and generating financial reports much easier.

 For-Profit vs Nonprofit Reports

-For-profit businesses use a balance sheet which reflects the assets the corporation owns.
-These assets become retained earnings distributed to shareholders.
-A nonprofit generates a statement of financial position.
-It reflects assets on hand for furthering the mission of the organization.
-A for-profit tracks net income.
+In contrast, for-profit businesses use a balance sheet which reflects the assets the corporation owns.
+For example, these assets become retained earnings distributed to shareholders.
+On the other hand, a nonprofit generates a statement of financial position.
+Furthermore, it reflects assets on hand for furthering the mission of the organization.
+However, a for-profit tracks net income.
 A nonprofit tracks the excess of revenues over expenditures.

 Preparation of Financial Statements for Nonprofits